AIcalan/yolov3_butterfly/README.md

 Step 2.
 Track and count real-time
-Tracking with Deep SORT and Tensorflow can run but not able to generate result video. possible reason:
+Tracking with Deep SORT and Tensorflow can run but not able to generate result video.

+Running environment
+Local computer

+possible reason:
-1. hardware issue without required plugin
+1. hardware issue without required plugin for media

 TO DO: